Influenza vaccine

 Pediatric PRIMARY SERIES

-Should be given before the onset of influenza in the community; vaccines are usually available by mid- to late-August.
+It should be given before the onset of influenza in the community; vaccines are usually available by mid-to-late August.
 The preference is to vaccinate by the end of October.

 Children: ages 6 months - 8 years, preferably before the start of the influenza season.
 See table.